 - Bouncie is the best for personal trucks — OBD-II plug-in, $8/mo, 15-second updates

-- LandAirSea 54 leads for fleet use — IP67 waterproof, magnetic mount, multi-vehicle management at $15/mo
+- LandAirSea 54 leads for work trucks — IP67 waterproof, magnetic mount, month-to-month plans from $19.95/mo or lower with prepay

 - Two-year costs range from $120 to $474 — the subscription matters far more than the device price